rossettifla/DiversityProject/README Diversity Project.md

 Feature 3 -  Visualize data - Utilized Grouby and Pivot table to aggregate data, and .loc to filter data.
 I also created a Pie chart, a Bar chart, and a Stacked Bar Chart by utilizing Matplotlib.

-Feature 4 - Utilized a virtual environment and include instructions in the README on how the user should run the project.
+Feature 4 - Utilized a virtual environment and include instructions in the README on how the user should run.

 Feature 5 - Interpreted the data by annotating the code via markdown cells.